alexriverau/gallery-of-horns/README.md

 # Gallery of Horns

-App that displays images and information of horned animals.
+Application that displays images and information of horned animals.
 It allows the user to filter the images by number of horns and to chose their favorite image.

 ---